AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - double
       - m
       - No
-      - range of the location station, use 0 (protobuffer default) to use viz default
+      - range of the location station, use 0 or negative value (protobuffer default) to use viz default